urql-graphql/urql/docs/graphcache/normalized-caching.md

 ## Terminology

-A few terms that will be used throughout the GraphCache documentation that are important to know to get a full understanding.
+A few terms that will be used throughout the Graphcache documentation that are important to understand in order to get a full understanding.

 ### Entity